Best Blender Review – Top 5 Smoothest List for March, 2023

 Blenders have been a must-have kitchen appliance for decades.
 But when food processors first gained prominence many people pushed their “lowly blender” off to the side or even put it into the closet.

 It wasn’t long, though, before those people realized that blenders and food processors were two different – and essential – kitchen tools.
-Today’s popularity of smoothies and juicing, and the emphasis on healthy foods, make the “lowly blender” more important than ever in many kitchens.
+Today’s popularity of smoothies and juicing, and the emphasis on healthy foods make the “lowly blender” more important than ever in many kitchens.

-The reason the Vitamix CIA blender can perform so well is the 2-peak horsepower motor, the most powerful you’ll find in a machine that’s sold for home use.
+This blender features a 2-peak horsepower motor, one of the most powerful you’ll find in a machine that isn’t a Blendtec.
 It can reach a high speed of 240 miles per hour to plow through tough cheeses or solid ice easily.
-The 1363 is more than a push-button machine; its variable speed control allows you to carefully select the exact speed you want to process your ingredients, from chopping and blending, to grinding and churning.
+The Vitamix 1371 is more than a push-button machine; its variable speed control allows you to carefully select the exact speed you want to process your ingredients, from chopping and blending to grinding and churning.

 3. KitchenAid KSB1575CU 5-speed Diamond Blender